Reach for the Sky: Production

 Angel later said that his favourite part of the film was when Bader was trying to learn how to walk again in hospital.
 "I've been in hospital myself, on and off since the war, and I'd seen a lot of that sort of thing," he later said.
 "It was a very touching performance from Dorothy Alison, who seemed to sum up so much in a few moments."
 Alison received a BAFTA nomination for Best British Actress.

 The film's composer John Addison was Bader's brother-in-law.

+The book was also adapted for Australian radio in 1954.

 Reception

 The film fared well with the public, being the most popular film in the UK for 1956.
 When the film was released in North America in 1957, the American release version was slightly altered with 12 minutes edited out.
 The Rank Organisation, the film's distributor, made a concerted effort to ensure the film was successful in America, sending Kenneth More over to do a press tour, and setting up Rank's own distribution arm in North America, but the public was not enthusiastic.

 Because Bader had fallen out with Brickhill over the split of royalties from the book, he refused to attend the premiere, and only saw the film for the first time eleven years later, on television.

 When the film was released, people associated Bader with the quiet and amiable personality of actor More.
 Bader recognised that the producers had deleted all those habits he displayed when on operations, particularly his prolific use of bad language.
 Bader once said, "[they] still think [I'm] the dashing chap Kenneth More was."

 It won the BAFTA Award for Best British Film of 1956.

+Filmink later argued the film "became acknowledged as a classic, unfairly mocked by Gen-X critics who were forced to watch it on television too many times, and who forget that the film was made by people and for audiences who had been through that conflict, many of whom had seen people die, and could view it in proper context."